nohasalama/casting_agency_project/README.md

 ### Getting Started
 - Base URL: [https://udacity-capstone-fsnd.herokuapp.com](https://udacity-capstone-fsnd.herokuapp.com)

 - Authentication: This app has 3 users.
 All users have different roles with their corresponding tokens.
-All tokens are provided in the `setup.sh` file.
+All tokens are provided in the `test_app.py` file.
 Details about each user's role are provided below:
   - Casting Assistant:
 	  - Can view actors and movies